gwallison/openFF/docs/Generating_the_Open-FF_data_set.md

 1. Search the fresh data for new `CASNumber`s; fetch authoritative data about them (SciFinder, CompTox)
 1. Search the fresh data for new `IngredientName`s; try to resolve to an authoritive CASRN.
 1. Assign final `bgCAS` value to each new `bgCAS`:`IngredientName` pairs
-1. Search for new company names and link them to other existing company names is appropriate
+1. Search for new company names and link them to other existing company names as appropriate
 1. Check geographic and location data - flag errors and curate any new counties
 1. Determine the carrier record(s) of every disclosure to facilitate mass calculations